To enable or disable the plugin, enable or disable the

 ?in the statement.
 Otherwise, corresponding literals must be the same.

-If multiple rules match a statement, it is indeterminate which one the plugin uses to rewrite the statement.
+If multiple rules match a statement, it is nondeterministic which one the plugin uses to rewrite the statement.

 If a pattern contains more markers than the replacement, the

-markers than the replacement, it is an error.
-The plugin notices
+fewer markers than the replacement, it is an error.
+The plugin

-this when the rules table is loaded, writes an error message to
+notices this when the rules table is loaded, writes an error

 Prepared statements are rewritten at parse time (that is, when they are prepared), not when they are executed later.